Jetison333/rotg/rulings.md

   - could make a new contract with different wording and the same effect so there's little argument against
   - to forbid it would mean two people independently writing the same contract would hit weirdness weird as they'd kinda merge

+- If a contract lacks a title, the GA will give it a simple, intuitive one, based on it's origin & purpose.

 ## Wagon
 - If a bidder wins but has lost marbles since they bid, so can no longer pay, it is treated as if they never bid.
 Recurse.

+## Daemons
+- Daemons are publicly known, however their contracts aren't necessarily.
+As daemons are players, to be able to interact with them properly, they must be knowable.